 Sleep apnea and TMJ treatments in in Ottawa, ON

-At the Ottawa TMJ & Sleep Apnea Center, Dr. Haissam Dahan is on the front line for screening and managing patients with obstructive sleep apnea (OSA).
+Our TMJ and sleep apnea technology will help get to the bottom of your sleep disorder.
+Dr. Haissam Dahan is on the front line for screening and managing patients with obstructive sleep apnea (OSA).
 OSA is a severe sleep disorder that restricts a person’s flow of oxygen while sleeping, causing them to wake up continuously throughout the night.

 Since the number of people diagnosed with OSA is constantly growing, Dr. Dahan is always looking for new ways to provide accurate treatment in a faster, more customizable fashion.
 His drive to remain on the cutting-edge of OSA treatment is the reason we’re proud to offer three new pieces of technology: home sleep tests, 3D printed oral appliances, and digital impressions.